aegatlin/yamss/README.md

-# Yams
+# Yamss

-Yet Another Machine Setup
+Yet Another Machine Setup Script

 Copy and paste the machine-appropriate script into your terminal to setup your machine.